Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Numerical Results

 \subsection{MAB Approach}

-\TF{In this subsection, it is assumed that all subsystems communicate with a central scheduler which prioritizes channel access based on a measure $m_{i,j,k}$.
-This enables us to also consider policies which are incapable of distributed implementation as well as the ones which might result in collisions.
-Fig.~\ref{fig:illus} illustrates how the choice of the prioritizing criterion affects exploration/exploitation in a small network consisting of three subsystems compete and two communication channels where the probability of successful transmission over each wireless links is given in table~\ref{table:t1}.
-Since the dynamics are identical, best performance is achieved when Channel $1$ is allocated more frequently to Subsystem $1$ and Subsystem $2$ while Subsystem $2$ has the highest probability of successful transmission over Channel $2$.}
+In this subsection, it is assumed that all subsystems communicate with a central scheduler which prioritizes channel access based on a measure $m_{i,j,k}$.
+This enables us to also consider policies which are not compatible with distributed implementation as well as the ones which might result in collisions.
+Fig.~\ref{fig:illus} illustrates how the choice of the prioritizing criterion affects exploration/exploitation in a small network consisting of three subsystems and two communication channels.
+The probability of successful transmission over each wireless link is given in table~\ref{table:t1}.
+Since the dynamics are identical, best performance is achieved when subsystems $1$ and $2$ transmit more frequently on Channel $1$ and Subsystem $3$ on Channel $2$.

-\TF{In the first scenario depicted in the top plot in Fig.~\ref{fig:illus}, the qualities of the wireless links is are not taken into account and the priority is determined by the dynamics only, i.e., CoIL, and the channel is chosen randomly.
-Subsequently, $q_0=0.5$ is chosen as the indicator of channel quality which is equivalent to assuming $50\%$ chance of successful transmission over every wireless link.
-As expected, subsystems transmit over both channel equally often and the statistics are not learned thus leading to endless exploration.
-Next scenario considers adopting $\hat{q}_{i,j,k}$, which is determined by \eqref{eq:ucb1}, as the priority measure.
-Although the best channels are exploited in this setup, the channels are explored consecutively disregarding its effect on the dynamics.
-Therefore, despite their similar dynamics, Subsystem $2$ is rarely granted channel access which could destabilize the system.
-Finally, implementing the proposed policy in \eqref{eq:lambda} indicates that exploration is done with respect to CoIL, while the outcome is exploited for minimizing the cost regret.
-More specifically, all subsystems are frequently given channel access due to their unstable dynamics while Channel $1$ is allocated more often to Subsystem $1$ and Subsystem $2$ to ensure the highest probability of successful transmission.}
+In the first scenario, we consider using CoIL as the sole priority measure without taking into account the different link qualities.
+To this end, we use $m_{i,j,k}={\CoIL}_{i,k}q_0$ as the priority measure, where $q_0$ is chosen as an identical constant for all links, and the higher priority subsystems choose the available channels randomly.
+The top plot in Fig.~\ref{fig:illus} depicts the result of adopting this scheme where, as expected, subsystems transmit over both channel equally often and the statistics are not learned thus leading to endless exploration.
+Next scenario concerns adopting $\hat{q}_{i,j,k}$, which is the UCB1 index determined by \eqref{eq:ucb1}, as the only priority measure.
+As shown in the middle plot, although the best channels are exploited in this scheme, the dynamics are ignored for the exploration/exploitation.
+Therefore, despite the identical dynamics, Subsystem $2$ is rarely granted channel access (starved) which could destabilize the system.
+Finally, we consider the effect of prioritizing with respect to CoIL as well as channel qualities by implementing the proposed policy in \eqref{eq:lambda}.
+As the results illustrated in the bottom plot of Fig.~\ref{fig:illus} indicate, exploration in this scheme is done with respect to CoIL while the outcome is exploited for minimizing the cost regret.
+More specifically, all subsystems are frequently given channel access due to their unstable dynamics.
+Meanwhile, Channel $1$ is allocated more often to Subsystem $1$ and Subsystem $2$ to ensure the highest probability of successful transmission, i.e., exploitation.